Development Toward a Ground-Based Interferometric Phased Array for Radio Detection of High Energy Neutrinos: Conclusions

 \section{Conclusions}

 The in-ice phased array for detection of high-energy neutrinos is a promising technique.
-We have performed studies that demonstrate that thermal noise is uncorrelated between tightly-packed neighboring antennas in each other's nulls.
-We have also validated the beamforming technique through simulations and measurements in an anechoic chamber, achieving the expected improvement in SNR when beamforming using an experimental system.
-We have also built and deployed a phased array in-ice for testing at Summit Station in Greenland and have measured the noise environment at Summit Station.
+We have performed studies that demonstrate that thermal noise is uncorrelated between tightly-packed neighboring antennas in each other's nulls both in an anechoic chamber and with an in-ice phased array at Summit Station.
+In the anechoic chamber, we have also validated the beamforming technique through simulations and measurements, achieving the expected improvement in SNR when beamforming using an experimental system.
+Measurements at Summit Station of the noise environment and ice characteristics indicate that the site is suitable for an in-ice radio neutrino telescope.

 A simulation including realistic parameters for an FPGA-based correlation trigger indicates that phasing signals from multiple low-gain antennas yields significant improvement in achieved trigger threshold, consistent with idealized expectations and anechoic chamber measurements.
 We are designing and constructing such a trigger to be implemented first at the South Pole on the ARA experiment.
 Pending successful demonstration of the technique, a larger array with hundreds of antennas per station could be proposed either at the South Pole or in Greenland to achieve a low energy threshold capable of providing significant overlap in energy with IceCube in the PeV energy range, and extending the measurement of high energy neutrinos through the higher-energy cosmogenic neutrino range.